Hassium: Naming

 Historically, a newly discovered element was named by its discoverer.
 The first regulation came in 1947, when IUPAC decided naming required regulation in case there are conflicting names.
 These matters were to be resolved by the Commission of Inorganic Nomenclature and the Commission of Atomic Weights.
 They would review the names in case of a conflict and select one; the decision would be based on a number of factors, such as usage, and would not be an indicator of priority of a claim.
 The two commissions would recommend a name to the IUPAC Council, which would be the final authority.
 The discoverers held the right to name an element, but their name would be subject to approval by IUPAC.
 The Commission of Atomic Weights distanced itself from element naming in most cases.

-Under Mendeleev's nomenclature for unnamed and undiscovered elements, hassium would be known as "eka-osmium", as in "the first element below osmium in the periodic table" (from Sanskrit eka meaning "one").
-In 1979, IUPAC published recommendations according to which the element was to be called "unniloctium" and assigned the corresponding symbol of "Uno", a systematic element name as a placeholder until the element was discovered and the discovery then confirmed, and a permanent name was decided.
+In Mendeleev's nomenclature for unnamed and undiscovered elements, hassium would be called "eka-osmium", as in "the first element below osmium in the periodic table" (from Sanskrit eka meaning "one").
+In 1979, IUPAC published recommendations according to which the element was to be called "unniloctium" (symbol "Uno"), a systematic element name as a placeholder until the element was discovered and the discovery then confirmed, and a permanent name was decided.
 Although these recommendations were widely followed in the chemical community, the competing physicists in the field ignored them.
 They either called it "element 108", with the symbols E108, (108) or 108, or used the proposed name "hassium".

 In 1990, in an attempt to break a deadlock in establishing priority of discovery and naming of several elements, IUPAC reaffirmed in its nomenclature of inorganic chemistry that after existence of an element was established, the discoverers could propose a name.
-(In addition, the Commission of Atomic Weights was excluded from the naming process.)
+(Also, the Commission of Atomic Weights was excluded from the naming process.)
 The first publication on criteria for an element discovery, released in 1991, specified the need for recognition by TWG.

 Armbruster and his colleagues, the officially recognized German discoverers, held a naming ceremony for the elements 107 through 109, which had all been recognized as discovered by GSI, on 7 September 1992.
 For element 108, the scientists proposed the name "hassium".
 It is derived from the Latin name Hassia for the German state of Hesse where the institute is located.
 This name was proposed to IUPAC in a written response to their ruling on priority of discovery claims of elements, signed 29 September 1992.